 22. Transient offender may be arrested

-Any member officer or servant of the committee and all persons called by him to his assistance may seize and detain any person who shall have committed any offence against the provisions of this Act and whose name and residence shall not be given to such member officer or servant upon his requiring the same to be given and give such offender in charge to a police constable who shall convey him with all convenient dispatch before some justice without any warrant or other authority than this Act and such justice shall deal with the offender according to law.
+Any member officer or servant of the committee and all persons called by him to his assistance may seize and detain any person who shall have committed any offence against the provisions of this Act and whose name and residence shall not be given to such member officer or servant upon his requiring the same to be given and give such offender in charge to a police officer who shall deal with the offender according to law.

 [Section 22 amended by No. 35 of 2003 s.
 240; No. 84 of 2004 s.
-80.]
+80; No. 59 of 2006 s.
+73.]

 23. Liability to penalty not to relieve from other liabilities